PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 ## Syntax

-In it simplests form _dbsqlite_ you can use:
+In it simplest form _dbsqlite_ you can use:

 ```
 dbsqlite DATABASE